-Select the Library and give it a name such as lib.
+Select the Library and use the Properties View to give it a name such as lib.

 From the right-button menu for Library use New Child->Books Book twice, use New Child->Loans Loan once and New Child->Members Member three times to populate the model with two books, one loan and three members.